-The University reserves the right to remove a respondent from its education program or activity on an emergency basis.
+The University, and Decision Maker (in consultation with the Title IX Coordinator), reserves the right to remove a respondent from its education program or activity on an emergency basis.
 In order to do so, the University must first:

 - Undertake an individualized safety and risk analysis. - Determine that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal; and - Provide the respondent with notice and an opportunity to challenge the decision immediately following the removal.